sagemathinc/http-proxy-3/README.md

 - **ca**: Optionally override the trusted CA certificates.
 This is passed to https.request.

-- **fetch**: Enable fetch API for HTTP/2 support.
+- **fetchOptions**: Enable fetch API for HTTP/2 support.
 Set to `true` for defaults, or provide custom configuration:
-  - `dispatcher`: Custom fetch dispatcher (e.g., undici Agent with `allowH2: true` for HTTP/2)
+  - `requestOptions`: Additional fetch request options (e.g., undici Agent with `allowH2: true` for HTTP/2 as dispatcher)
-  - `requestOptions`: Additional fetch request options
   - `onBeforeRequest`: Async callback called before making the fetch request
   - `onAfterResponse`: Async callback called after receiving the fetch response